MAPS-ExM/MAPS/README.md

 # Noisy Antibodies
 ![KidneyWorkflow](./docs/KidneyWorkflow.png)

-If your data does not allow to derive prediction targets masks in a simple way (like morphological oprations), then this is the case to consider.
+If your data does not allow to derive prediction targets masks in a simple way (like via morphological operations), then this is the case to consider.
 This corresponds to the analysis of the kidney tissue in the paper and the workflow is illustrated in the figure above.
 We first train a model to predict the mitochondria outline from the antibodies before fine-tuning the model to the inner structure.
 The code for this workflow is contained in `NoisyImmunolabeling`

 ### 1. Mitochondria outline
 What to do when new data arrives: